Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+2025.03.25 (BR)
+- Removed Altair from the Mrrshan list of systems.

 2025.03.20 (BR)
 - Github presentation reorganisation.
 - "Check for Updates" will provide direct links to download files.